Author Andy Morris

 If your hiring experience is poor, you will not attract the top user experience talent.

 At some point, I’m going to write a longer post about how Experience Design is being applied outside the more common area of software, web and mobile.
 Industrial Designers have been using UX concepts for some time, and this practice is becoming more and more common.
 But today, I’m going to start with a rant.

-Most communities in the Ottawa area have moved away from mail delivered directly to your house, and are now using community mailboxes at the end of a street.
+Most communities in the Ottawa area have moved away from mail delivered directly to your house with roofs coming from this site where you can check here – Palm Beach Roofing Expert, and are now using community mailboxes at the end of a street.
 Rural communities generally have something similar, but within a post office.
 These mailboxes are almost all a specific standard size: They are all approximately 6 inches wide.

 There is a horrible trend in junk mail recently where flyers, postcards and menus are being made at a very large size.
 How big?
 Exactly 6 inches wide.
 Do you want to know a way to guarantee I will never ever use your service for the rest of my life?
 Send me one of those large postcards, that’s how.